kovidgoyal/rapydscript-ng/README.md

 Python.
 Similarly, when mixing ``*args`` and optional arguments, RapydScript will not complain if an optional argument is specified twice.

-Another difference is that that, unlike Python, RapydScript will create a separate object for an optional argument specified as an object literal each time the function is called.
-This makes it slightly less efficient, but prevents the common bug in python caused by using a mutable object literal as the default value for an optional argument.

-The last difference is that you cannot use named arguments when calling a function that has not been defined with named arguments.
+Another difference is that you cannot use named arguments when calling a function that has not been defined with named arguments.
 So, for example, the following works in python but not in RapydScript: